This DBCC CLONEDATABASE

 File Names and Random Numbers

-to the name format.
-Additionally, the cloned database is created with size and growth info based on the model
+Another thing to note is that the clone's file names have a _random-number to the name format.
+Additionally, the cloned database is created with size and growth info based on the model database.

 SQLSentryData File Growth